FansDB/docs/docs/news/posts/2024-02-06-docs-site-revamp.md

 - Light/dark theme
 - Search
 - GitHub comments under news articles
-- Showing the creation/update GitHub date and contributos at the end of the pages.
+- Showing the creation/update GitHub date and contributors at the end of the pages.

 We are adding a RSS feed and JSON feed support, so you can subscribe via your reader of choice to stay better informed.
 There are 2 feeds.
 One is for newly created pages, another one for updated pages.